garth-c/tableau/README.md

   + management would be able to drill into sales totals by manager, country, and product to evaluate sales trends by age group, gender, and sub-category
 <img width="493" alt="image" src="https://github.com/garth-c/tableau/assets/138831938/c754d557-12c8-4e0b-98c9-ade5eda1e237">

 In order to produce the above data viz demonstrations, multiple formulas were needed in Tableau as well as a few data type changes.
 A few examples of Tableau formulas are below.
-Note that Tableau uses its own proprietary language for calculations (very similar to Measures in PowerBI parlance).
+Note that Tableau uses its own proprietary language for calculations (very similar to DAX Measures in PowerBI parlance).

 This Tableau formula converts the region number to a region name.
 The region number originally was imported as a numeric data type and I changed it to character data type in order to use the CASE WHEN function shown below.
 ```